Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

-We have identified the partition functions and the norm of the inverse of Bethe eigenstates.
-We can also consider the correlation functions of A-twisted 2d $\mathcal{N}=(2,2)^*$ theory in the context of Gauge-Bethe correspondence.
+We have identified the partition function and the norm of the inverse of the Bethe eigenstate.
+We can also consider correlation functions of the A-twisted 2d $\mathcal{N}=(2,2)$ theory discussed in section \ref{ssec:GLSM1} in the context of the Gauge-Bethe correspondence.